jlfeng1/ds_salary_proj/README.md

 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.

 I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad for this type of model.

 I tried three different models:
 *	**Multiple Linear Regression** – Baseline for the model